araujo88/password-salting/README.md

 # password-salting

 Password salting example written in C utilizing hashing algorithm SHA-256 (SHA-2).
 Developed for educational purposes only.

-THIS ALGORITHM HAS NOT BEEN TESTED AND AUDITED, SO DON'T USE IT ON A REAL APPLICATION!
+DISCLAIMER: THIS ALGORITHM HAS NOT BEEN TESTED AND AUDITED, SO DON'T USE IT ON A REAL APPLICATION!
+USE AT YOUR OWN RISK!

 ## Compiling